""

 How do I align Instagram trends with my target audience?

 Trends only work if they fit your brand and audience.
 Before joining one, ask yourself whether it reflects your values, tone, and audience interests.
-Focus on trends that let you show your brand’s personality naturally rather than chasing what is simply popular.
+Focus on trends that let you show your brand’s personality naturally, rather than chasing what is simply popular.

 Track which content types your followers engage with most, such as tutorials, humor, or behind-the-scenes Reels, and adapt trending formats to match those styles.